 For example, pancake Tuesday comes around every year which means that, if you’re thinking ahead, you could plan a creative way to promote your message by jumping on the hashtag bandwagon.
 If your campaign is anti-animal cruelty, you might say Don’t forget to use free-range eggs when cooking up a storm in the kitchen today! #pancaketuesday.
 If your cause supports the elderly, you could say Share the love this #pancaketuesday by sharing a batch with your elderly neighbour.

 We’re just spitballing here, but it’s this kind of outside-the-box thinking that can really make a Twitter hashtag campaign go viral.
-Twitter has created a very comprehensive guide to campaigning on Twitter, which is worth taking a look at.
+If you’re looking to build your understanding of campaigning on Twitter, follow their dedicated nonprofit account.

 Instagram – mass user-generated content